 Geographic concentration risk is monitored by observing the spread of The Nottingham's exposure by region and the impact of house price changes during various economic scenarios.
-The risk is monitored on an ongoing basis.
+The risk is monitored on an ongoing basis by Credit Committee.

 Wholesale credit risk